 He’d presented it to me on my birthday.
 He made a huge deal out of it at the time, too, wrapping it in a giant silver parachute and letting it float down from the sky.
-Luckily, I just happened to be in the front yard when it arrived, landing just two inches away from me, and I remember thinking how marvelous his timing was.
+Luckily, I just happened to be in the front yard when it arrived, where it landed just two inches away from me, and I remember thinking how marvelous his timing was.
 Like, it was the exact thing I needed right now!
 How had he known?
 It was as if he’d read my mind.

 On the other hand, I was also pretty ashamed to be seen in it, since it’s not flashy at all.
 It’s so annoying that Chuck’s kind of poor, even though he’s the HP.
 Apparently that doesn’t mean much in a poor district like Spoons, though.
 That’s why Chuck’s always over in the Hubcap.
 That’s the black market, and it’s where DB and his buff son, I mean Gaylob, trade fish and small mammals that they shoot in the eye with arrows, like squirrels.

 Well, back to the truck.
 It’s not fair on me at all.
 I wanted to cry tears of angsty rage over it.
-Chuck just has no idea how tough it is being a seventeen-year old girl.
+Chuck just has no idea how tough it is being a seventeen-year-old girl.
 I really wanted to just curl up into a fetal ball and die because of that, but I knew that I had to be brave.
 For Prim.
 I mean Rue.
 I’m not sure who they are, exactly, but those names just popped into my head.

 So anyway, I hadn’t even parked the truck properly before hordes of boys descended upon me.
 They surrounded the truck, all staring at me with hungry eyes.
 It must just be because I’m a new face around here, I thought with a dramatic sigh.
-No way is it because they find an average, raven-haired, steely-gray eyed girl like me attractive.
+No way is it because they find an average, raven-haired, steely gray-eyed girl like me attractive.
 Because I’m not attractive at all.

 As soon as I got out of the truck, a blond boy came up to me.
 There was a pile of boys lying prone and bloody on the ground surrounding my truck, and the blond boy stepped all over them to reach me.
 I realized that some time between parking my truck and opening the door, they must have beaten each other to a bloody pulp then collapsed from exhaustion.